 Located in downtown Cedar Rapids, Noelridge Park is upstream from the McLoud Run Trout Stream that flows through the City.
-In 2013, it was determined that a tributary stream to McLoud Run that flows through Noelridge Park was in an unstable condition.
+A tributary stream to McLoud Run that flows through Noelridge Park was determined to be in an unstable condition.
 Large portions of the stream had experienced significant erosion and sediment transport was taking place.
 To mitigate this, the stream channel and banks were in need of restoration and significant stabilization.

 Following historic floods in 2008, Cedar Rapids utilized a Clean Water State Revolving Fund loan for upgrades to its Water Pollution Control facility.
 A Water Resource Restoration Sponsored Project was applied for and awarded to the City.
 This project allowed interest from the State Revolving Fund loan to be redirected to finance restoring a portion of the stream through Noelridge Park.

-The project was let and constructed in 2015.
-Since that time, native seeding and potted plants that were installed have established themselves and are thriving.
+Native seeding and potted plants that were installed have established themselves and are thriving.
 City Park staff maintains the native plants to help control invasive species.
-The restored stream is in a naturally stable condition, significantly reducing erosion, and native plants provide natural storm water filtration, both of which improve the water quality of the McLoud Run Trout Stream.
+The restored stream is in a naturally stable condition, significantly reducing erosion, and native plants provide natural stormwater filtration, both of which improve the water quality of the McLoud Run Trout Stream.